 Sunday is always a day off.
 No appointments.
 No requirements.
 No alarm.
 No anything that isn’t a natural flow.
 Lately I’ve been doing a lot of re-potting of plants and listening to books or speakers on YouTube.
 I only do a bit to get ready for my work week, which, thankfully, starts with a work-from-home day.

 One thing that I would like to note about this new rhythm that I have is that it is something I have fought so hard to achieve.
 It has been a very long journey to get myself to the point of being able to settle in a sense of wellbeing.
 After having spent so many years doing the hard work of healing myself, then helping out with family crises while also going to college, then dealing with more family crises… It has been years since I’ve had a real break!
-Actually, looking back, there were only moments when I could honestly say that all was well in my life, and those moment were when I was in Ithaca before I decided to go back to school.
+Actually, looking back, there were only moments when I could honestly say that all was well in my life, and those moments were when I was in Ithaca before I decided to go back to school.
 They were the days that I was working at Manndible Cafe, meeting friends almost every day and going to house parties once or twice a week.
 I also biked long distance, enjoying the beautiful scenery that is Upstate New York.

 I was painting, drinking great wine from Red Feet, a neighborhood boutique winery that was just a few blocks away, and baking bread regularly.